-- 6.1 Applications to the Reception Year will be determined by the published admission number (PAN).
-This is the number of children who can be admitted into the Reception Year and preferences are agreed until the PAN for first admission has been reached.
-Bracken Lane's PAN is 30. - 6.2 The admission round opening date will be available to view on the Nottinghamshire County Council website: www.nottinghamshire.gov.uk.
-The national closing date for applications is 15 January 2022. - 6.3 Parents can request that the date their child is admitted to school is deferred until a later date in the academic year or until the term in which the child reaches compulsory school age.
+- Applications to the Reception Year will be determined by the published admission number (PAN).
+This is the number of children who can be admitted into the Reception Year and preferences are agreed until the PAN for first admission has been reached. - 6.2 The admission round opens on 4 November 2019.
+The closing date for applications for First Admission places in the 2020 cohort is 15 January 2020. - 6.3 Parents can request that the date their child is admitted to school is deferred until a later date in the academic year or until the term in which the child reaches compulsory school age.
 Parents can request that their child takes up a place part-time until the child reaches compulsory school age.